-LED COLOR STATUS DESCRIPTION Power 🖰 Green On The Zyxel Device is receiving power and ready for use.
-Blinking The Zyxel Device is self-testing.
-Red On The Zyxel Device detects an error while self-testing, or there is a device malfunction.
-Blinking The Zyxel Device is upgrading firmware.
+LED COLOR STATUS DESCRIPTION POWER Green On The Zyxel Device is receiving power and ready for use.
+Blinking The Zyxel Device is booting up.
+Red On The Zyxel Device detected an error while self-testing, or there is a device malfunction.
+Blinking The Zyxel Device is uploading firmware.
 Off The Zyxel Device is not receiving power.
-DSL / Ethernet Green On The VDSL line or a successful 10/100/1000 Mbps Ethernet connection on the WAN is up.
-WAN G Slow Blinking The Zyxel Device is looking for a VDSL line.
-Fast Blinking The Zyxel Device is initializing the VDSL line.
-Off There is no Ethernet connection on the WAN.
-Amber On The ADSL line on the WAN is up.
-Slow Blinking The Zyxel Device is looking for an ADSL line Fast Blinking The Zyxel Device is initializing the ADSL line.